lostintangent/gistpad/README.md

 # GistFS

 GistFS is a Visual Studio Code extension that allows you to develop [GitHub Gists](https://gist.github.com/) entirely from within the editor.
 You can open, create, delete and fork Gists, and then seamlessly begin editing files, as if they were local.
+It's like your very own, cloud-based scratchpad 🚀

 <img src="https://user-images.githubusercontent.com/116461/69490621-b6c03600-0e3f-11ea-9c52-b65bb73885b1.gif" width="800px" />